leif-motif/skill-picker-reborn/README.md

 Supports macOS Ventura and up (macOS 13+).

 # Downloads
-None yet.
-Once app gets into a usable state, downloads will be added.
+**None yet.** Once app gets into a usable state, downloads will be added.

 # Status
-Pre-alpha.
+**Pre-alpha testing phase.** The app is not in a state to be used right now.
 Currently being worked on as a side project, so I don't really have much of a hard schedule for when this will be complete, but I am aiming for the end of this summer.

 # Contributing
 If it makes the app work better, look better, or run faster, I will accept any pull requests.